syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/appearance/theme-studio.md

 ## Import previously changed settings into the theme studio

-When you want to change your application theme and UI design in the future, you won’t need to customize the Syncfusion ASP.NET MVC controls from scratch in the theme studio.
+When you want to change your application theme and UI design in the future, you won’t need to customize the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC controls from scratch in the theme studio.
 Just import the old `settings.json` file to review and update your stored settings in the theme studio application.

 **Step 1:** Click the Import icon in the top right corner.